 6. Follow the Common Principles

-- Understand Your Target Audience: Knowing your target users will set you on the path to developing an intuitive WordPress website.
+- Understand your target audience.
+Knowing your target users will set you on the path to developing an intuitive WordPress website.
 You need to dig down as much as you can, including your target user’s age, gender, likes/dislikes, occupation, family, location etc.

-- Simple Navigation: You don’t need to reinvent the wheel when it comes to intuitive design.
+- Simple navigation.
+You don’t need to reinvent the wheel when it comes to intuitive design.
 The navigation on your website should be familiar and make sense to users.

-- Expert Copy: Yes, copywriting is vital for SEO, but it’s also crucial for better UX and intuitive experience.
+- Expert copy.
+Yes, copywriting is vital for SEO, but it’s also crucial for better UX and intuitive experience.
 A professionally-written and properly arranged website copy makes every segment of your website recognizable.